ajayeeralla/Unification_ACh/README.md

 We designed an algorithm that consisting of inference rules to solve an unification problem modulo the theory of homomorphism over an Associativity-Commutativity operator.

-This work has been presented at the international workshop on unification [UNIF18](http://unif2018.cic.unb.br) organized at Oxford, UK.
+This work has been presented at the international workshop on unification [UNIF18](http://unif2018.cic.unb.br) organized at Oxford University, UK.

 ## Prerequisites